mariopineda/drpineda.ca/resources/spaghettiearthquake/index.md

 <p>Your design has to be able to support an egg at the top of the structure.
 The bottom of the egg must be at least 40 cm above the table top.
 You will be building the structure on a square piece of cardboard.
 Your structure has to be attached to the cardboard base (by tape).
 Design carefully!
 Your structure has to be strong yet flexible.
 Use your Internet research in your design.
 Failure to follow specifications and your approved blue primt may result in a failed building inspection forcing your team to revise the structure and undergo another building inspection (including paying the fee again).</p>

 <h2>Purchasing of materials</h2>
 <p>Purchase the materials needed for your structure.
 You must purchase all your materials from <em>The Lizard & Mealworm Supply Company</em>.
-Your treasurer must complete a purchase order and write a check for the amount of materials needed.
-Purchases can only be made during opening hours.</p>
+Your treasurer must complete a purchase order.
+Purchases can only be made during opening hours (see below).</p>

-<p>Note that the treasurer is responsible for keeping track of how much money is spent and how much money your team has left.
-Purchase order forms and checks will be provided by the banker (your teacher).</p>
+<p>Note that the treasurer is responsible for keeping track of how much money is spent and how much money your team has left.</p>

 <h2>Budget</h2>
 <p>Your total budget for all materials is $4875.
 You may not exceed your budget.
-Your team will be given $1875 on the first day of the project, another $1000 will be deposited in your team's account on days 3, 5 and 6.
 You may not exceed your budget!
-Exceeding your budget during the construction will result in a NSF fine.
 If the projects ends up exceeding the budget at its completion this will result in a 10% deduction to the overall project grade for every $100 in overdraft.
-It is the treasurer's responsibility to keep accurate financial records and to always know excatly what your bank balance is.
+It is the treasurer's responsibility to keep accurate financial records and to always know exactly what your bank balance is.
 Failure to keep detailed and accurate records will result in fines.</p>

 <p>Make a table like this to help you keep record:</p>
 <table border="1" style="width:75%">